dmit4git/hiddenpath/README.md

 #### Action and observation spaces

-For better compatibility with various agents the action and observation spaces can be set as various `gym.spaces` types, action space is particularly flexible.
+For better compatibility with various agents the action and observation spaces can be set as various `gym.spaces` types.
+Action space is made particularly flexible to make search space customizeable.

 ##### Action space